sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/06-networks-assessment.md

 ### Fully distributed ingress/egress cloud micro-perimeters and deeper micro-segmentation
 #### Applications are partitioned to different Azure Virtual Networks (VNets) and connected using a hub-spoke model

-**Has the organization established a central Azure Virtual Network (VNet) to configure the security posture for inter-application connectivity and interconnected the application VNets in a hub-and-spoke architecture?**
+**Has the organization established a central Azure Virtual Network (VNet) to configure the security posture for inter-application connectivity and interconnected the application VNets in a hub-and-spoke architecture?** (Score Initial)

 - **Legacy:** The organization does not utilize a hub-and-spoke network architecture in Azure, leading to potentially less efficient and secure inter-application connectivity.
 This absence of a centralized network configuration model may result in increased complexity and reduced security posture due to decentralized management of network traffic and security policies.
     - Indicators: